x-j/SpoutSort/README.md

 You may experience the following:

 - random crashes.
 Oh, the joy that is Processing!
-- the file selection dialog may appear _behind_the window of the application drag around and look for it!
+- the file selection dialog may appear _behind_ the window of the application.
+Drag it around and look for it!
 It's a treasure hunt!

 ![twuj stary](https://i.ibb.co/zPwwrp8/twuj-stary.png)